 All Board Members act with independence of mind and awareness of the duties and rights inherent to the office, in the interest of the sound and prudent management of the Bank and in compliance with the law and any other applicable rules.
-In this regard, banking legislation provides for a series of reports to be attested by each Director, and to be assessed by the Board of Directors, concerning, among other things, relations with shareholders, corporate body members and companies of the Intesa Sanpaolo Group, and the holding of any political/institutional offices.
+In this regard, banking legislation provides for a series of relationships to be attested by each Director, and to be assessed by the Board of Directors, concerning, among other things, relations with shareholders, management body members and Intesa Sanpaolo Group companies, and the holding of any political/institutional offices.